5 great cities in Europe for young travelers – these are budget-friendly destinations that make for great trips and first-time European travelers

-LGBT – Gay Brussels Travel Guide
+LGBTQ – Gay Brussels Travel Guide

-As the second country in the world to introduce marriage equality, Belgium is a very accepting and easy place for LGBT travelers, and Brussels is undoubtedly the gay capital of the country, with most of the city’s gay life being centered around one street in the downtown area: Rue du Marché au Charbon.
+As the second country in the world to introduce marriage equality, Belgium is a very accepting and easy place for LGBTQ travelers, and Brussels is undoubtedly the gay capital of the country, with most of the city’s gay life being centered around one street in the downtown area: Rue du Marché au Charbon.
 Apart from the bars, clubs and other parties, these are a few of the best things you should know about visiting gay Brussels.

 Pink Screens Film Festival – This annual film festival taking place every November showcases LGBT films from around the world at several venues around Brussels.
-Several parties and music events are also organised to coincide with the festival.
+Several parties and music events are also organized to coincide with the festival.

 Brussels Pride – Belgium’s main pride event takes over the city every May and consists of a march as well as many other political, fundraising, music and comedy events.
-Each year’s pride has a different theme and aims to address and raise awareness of minorities within the LGBT community.
+Each year’s pride has a different theme and aims to address and raise awareness of minorities within the LGBTQ community.